Nazca lines: Speculation regarding purpose

-Alberto Rossell Castro (1977) proposed a multi-functional interpretation of the geoglyphs.
+Alberto Rossel Castro (1977) proposed a multi-functional interpretation of the geoglyphs.
 He classified them into three groups: the first appeared to be tracks connected to irrigation and field division, the second are lines that are axes connected with mounds and cairns, and the third was linked to astronomical interpretations.

 In 1985, archaeologist Johan Reinhard published archaeological, ethnographic, and historical data demonstrating that worship of mountains and other water sources predominated in Nazca religion and economy from ancient to recent times.
 He theorized that the lines and figures were part of religious practices involving the worship of deities associated with the availability of water, which directly related to the success and productivity of crops.
 He interpreted the lines as sacred paths leading to places where these deities could be worshiped.
 The figures were symbols representing animals and objects meant to invoke the aid of the deities in supplying water.
 The precise meanings of many of the individual geoglyphs remain unknown.

 Henri Stierlin, a Swiss art historian specializing in Egypt and the Middle East, published a book in 1983 linking the Nazca Lines to the production of ancient textiles that archeologists have found wrapping mummies of the Paracas culture.
 He contended that the people may have used the lines and trapezes as giant, primitive looms to fabricate the extremely long strings and wide pieces of textiles typical of the area.
 According to his theory, the figurative patterns (smaller and less common) were meant only for ritualistic purposes.
 This theory is not widely accepted, although scholars have noted similarities in patterns between the textiles and the Nazca Lines.
 They interpret these similarities as arising from the common culture.